 The Daewoo K2 is a standard South Korean Army rifle produced by Daewoo Precision Industries.
 The company gained experience manufacturing rifles by making the United States M16 under license for the Republic of South Korea Army (ROK Army).
 Once the initial requirements had been met, the company developed its design.
 After a series of prototypes and limited production models, the Daewoo K2 has become the standard South Korean Army rifle.

 The Daewoo K2 assault rifle was developed by the South Korean Agency for Defense Development and manufactured by S&T Motiv.
 S&T Motiv Co., Ltd (formerly S&T Daewoo and previously Daewoo Precision Industries) is a South Korean firearms and auto parts manufacturer founded in 1981).

-The Daewoo K2 is currently the standard service rifle of the Republic of Korea Armed Forces.
-K-series rifles have been exported to several countries, including Iraq, Cambodia, Malawi, Nigeria, Philippines, Senegal, Peru, and Indonesia.
+The Daewoo K2 is the Republic of Korea Armed Forces’ standard service rifle.
+K-series rifles have been exported to several countries, including Iraq, Cambodia, Malawi, Nigeria, the Philippines, Senegal, Peru, and Indonesia.

 The standard gas piston drives a bolt that holds a rotating bolt—a selector lever permits firing single shots, three-round bursts of automatic fire.
 The receiver is made from two aluminum alloy forgings.
-The plastic butt is hinged to fold round to the receiver’s right, making the weapon more compact for carrying inside a vehicle.
+The plastic butt is hinged to fold around to the receiver’s right, making the weapon more compact for carrying inside a vehicle.

 The K2 has an 18-inch barrel with an AR-style bolt reminiscent of the M16, AR-style trigger system, and it uses 5.56mm AR magazines.
 It also disassembles like an AR.
 But when it comes to the gas system, it consists of an AK-style long-stroke gas piston.
 It’s a terrific rifle.
 Very reliable, accurate, and easy to control the recoil.
 By far my favorite rifle.

 There are two unique features of this rifle.
 The three-round burst mechanism does not re-set itself when the trigger is released.
-When the trigger is pressed for a second time, the last one stops the burst.
+The last one stops the burst when the trigger is pressed for a second time.
 This could be a trifle offputting if you expect three rounds and only get one.